 Here’s a quick Facebook Live I did!

-I will show how I layered the paint to make each board unique and ready for my DIY Herringbone Wood Accent Wall.
+Watch as I show you how I layered the paint on to make each board unique and ready to mount to create my DIY herringbone wood accent wall!

 Check out this time-lapse of the DIY Herringbone Wood Accent Wall install!